Contacts

 The handling of binned contacts differs depending on the contacts channel subscription status:

-Contacts subscribed on at least one channel
+Contacts subscribed to at least one channel

 Suppressed contacts, no subscriptions on any channel

-Immediately move to deletion stage 2 to be hard deleted and anonymised.
+Will immediately move to deletion stage 2 to be hard deleted and anonymised.

-Emptying the recycle binIf the recycle bin is emptied in app, or through the API using Empty recycle bin, then all binned contacts immediately proceed to deletion stage 2 for hard deletion and anonymization.
+If the recycle bin is emptied in app or via API using Empty recycle bin call then all binned contacts will immediately proceed to deletion stage 2 for hard deletion and anonymization.

 Deletion stage 2 - Hard delete and anonymization